kkarrwrites/kkarrwrites/README.md

 - 👋 Hello!
 I'm K. Karr, a copy editor turned frontend web developer.
 - 🖥️ I got my start tinkering with HTML for Expage, GeoCities, and LiveJournal in high school.
 - 🗺️ After collecting a few degrees, living abroad for two years, and cultivating an eye for detail working as a copy editor for a decade, I returned to web development out of a strong desire to learn more about the technologies I use every day.
-- 🐱‍💻 I specialize in the frontend (HTML, CSS, Sass, JavaScript, React.js), as well as some backend (Node.js, Express.js, MongoDB).
+- 🐱‍💻 I specialize in the frontend (HTML, CSS, SCSS/Sass, JavaScript, React.js), as well as some backend (Node.js, Express.js, MongoDB).
-- 🧭 I'm currently exploring the following languages and technologies:
-  - React.js
-  - MongoDB
-  - Javascript data structures and algorithms
-  - Web Content Accessibility Guidelines (WCAG)
-  - Java

 ## 📁 Projects